portraits of christ

 I am unfamiliar with the Bible.
 May I still take this course?

 Yes!
 Anyone who is interested and willing to put in a bit of effort will learn much.
 The course is designed to move at a gradual meditative pace with many opportunities for self-paced study throughout the week between the live Zoom presentations.

 What materials do I need to take the course?

-Participants should have access to a critical English translation of the Bible.
-Access to the New Revised Standard Version can be found at Bible Gateway free of charge.
+All materials directly related to the lectures are provided to registrants.
+Once registered, simply input the password and all the links will be available.
+In addition, participants should have access to a critical English translation of the Bible.
+Access to the New Revised Standard Version of the Bible can be found at Bible Gateway free of charge.
 Ideally, however, a printed copy of the Bible will be better.
 Since we are studying the Bible in English, it helps for various participants to have different versions of the Bible as this can illuminate how nuances in translation effect meaning.
 To that end, Fr.
 Vincent recommends the purchase any one of the following three versions:

 The New Revised Standard Version (Oxford Annotated Edition)